 Make Troubleshooting a Picnic with NIC Selection

 Sometimes, a simple addition is all it takes to make a great thing even better.
 Milkshakes are awesome, but throw in whipped cream and a cherry?
 Now we’re talkin’!
-With PingPlotter 5.5.8, we’re adding a really sweet new feature: Network Interface Card (NIC) selection.
-Now, with every PingPlotter Professional trace, you can specify which network card to utilize.
+With PingPlotter, we’ve added a really sweet feature that makes life a lot easier: Network Interface Card (NIC) selection.
+With every PingPlotter Professional trace, you can specify which network card to utilize.
 You can test multiple network connections, get true one-to-one comparisons, and fully monitor complex network setups.
 NIC selection is a straightforward tool that makes a huge impact on how you troubleshoot your networks.

 Compare Network Connections in Real Time